BitBalloon/bitballoon-api/README.md

 Making a request
 ----------------

 All URLs start with `https://www.bitballoon.com/api/v1/`. **SSL only**.
-The path is prefixed the API version.
+The path is prefixed with the API version.
 If we change the API in backward-incompatible ways, we'll bump the version marker and maintain stable support for the old URLs.

-To make a request for all the sites you have access to, you'd append the sites index path to the base url to form something like https://www.bitballoon.com/999999999/api/v1/sites.
+To make a request for all the sites you have access to, you'd append the sites index path to the base url to form something like https://www.bitballoon.com/api/v1/sites.
 In curl, that looks like:

 ```shell
 curl -H 'User-Agent: MyApp (yourname@example.com)' https://www.bitballoon.com/api/v1/sites?access_token=oauth2_access_token